ori-orion/orion_actions/README.md

 	- feedback: N/A
 	- notes: This action will get the closest object from the tf server that is not in a list of excluded objects e.g. table

+* PickUpBinBag.action
+	- input: N/A
+	- result: _result_ (**bool**)
+	- feedback: N/A
+	- notes: This action will carry out a full picking up of bin bag with option to take the bin lid off

+* PutObjectInBin.action
+	- input: N/A
+	- result: _result_ (**bool**)
+	- feedback: N/A
+	- notes: This action will put the object currently hand into the bin in front

 ### Vision Actions
 * CheckForObject.action